yueyueL/gpt-research-crawler/README.md

 - Key Features
 - Example
 - Usage
-  - Running locally
+  - Setup and Installation
-  - Custom GPT for One research Domain
+  - Custom GPT for One Research Domain
   - Custom GPT for One Research Topic
-  - Custom GPT for Several research papers
+  - Custom GPT for Several Research Papers
 - Upload Your Data to OpenAI